Reopening Canada’s Economy

 - Childcare resources are available for essential workers.
 More information.

-- Childcare facilities services will open up in Phase 3, but exact dates are TBD.
+- Childcare facilities services will open up in Phase 3 on June 8.
 They will be limited to 15 children per location, and children will be restricted to one facility.

 - As of May 25, licensed child care operators can now provide care for the children of all Yukon families.
 Child care operators can return to their pre-COVID-19 enrolment numbers.
 New guidelines for operating child care centres during COVID-19 are in place.
 More information is available here.